adamay909/getssl-docker/README.md

 only by root so that Apache can load it on start-up before switching uid to some non-privileged user.
 But this means that getssl needs to run with root privileges so it can modify the server certificates.
-Running getssl inside a container as root means enables us to run getssl as root and yet severely restrict what it can do to the host system.
+Running getssl inside a container as root enables us to run getssl as root and yet severely restrict what it can do to the host system.
 In the above example, apart from the getssl configuration directory, getssl only sees DOCUMENT_ROOT/.well-known and the directory storing the ssl files.
 It cannot access any other host